Families of self-inverse functions and dilogarithm identities: Introduction

+We refer either formulation of the two equivalent relations in \eqref{xybiconditional} as a \emph{fundamental form}, and this can be seen as serving as a foundation for the gemini functions introduced in this paper.
+The function of $x$ on the right-hand side of the biconditional equivalence in \eqref{xybiconditional} has also been considered in the works by Romakina \cite{Rom_18} and Basmajian \cite{Bas_93}, from hyperbolic geometry-based perspectives.
 Observe the trivial factor given in exponent term in the denominator.
 The purpose of this factor will be introduced in the upcoming section.
-This value 1 is also the subscript value for the Gemini sign, denoting the fundamental form of a gemini function.
+This value 1 is also the subscript value for the gemini sign, denoting the fundamental form of a gemini function, with

-Apart from the fact that all gemini functions are symmetrical due to the self-inverse feature, their integrals are interesting, because they always consist of two dilogarithm terms, excluding the cases, where the shape factor is $-1$ or $0$.
+The symmetric property of gemini functions given by such functions being self-inverse may be considered in relation how integrals of gemini functions consist of two dilogarithm terms, excluding the cases whereby the shape factor is $-1$ or $0$.
 This feature plays the key role in our study in this paper.
 Equivalent definitions for the dilogarithm function $\text{Li}_{2}$ are below given in \eqref{Li2definition}, with